itom-project/itom-project.github.io/mainsite_hidden/source_plugins/plugins/grabber/vistek.rst

 * itom setup 3.2.1: This plugin has been compiled using the SVCam GigE SDK 1.5.2.251
 * itom setup 4.0.0: This plugin has been compiled using the SVCam GigE SDK 1.5.2.251
 * itom setup 4.1.0: This plugin has been compiled using the SVCam GigE SDK 1.5.2.251
+* itom setup 4.2.0: This plugin has been compiled using the SVCam GigE SDK 1.5.2.251
+* itom setup 4.3.0: This plugin has been compiled using the SVCam GigE SDK 1.5.2.251